 3 rules of running a promotional pricing strategy

-All of those warnings sound pretty negative, does that mean that promotional pricing can never work?
+All of those warnings sound pretty negative, but does that mean that promotional pricing can never work?
 Not exactly.
 It just means that promotional pricing for SaaS is a wildly different beast than it is for retail.
-If you want to attempt promotional pricing, keep in mind these three key points:
+If you want to attempt promotional pricing and see if it will result in business profitability, keep in mind these three key points:

 Target your high-value accounts